 Viewing the results

 User may inspect the digitized waveforms using the button VIEW RECORD at any time.
-The panel shown in Figure A.16.
+The panel shown in Figure A.16 will be displayed.
 This panel rereads the data from saved record on runtime, so it may be a little slow for the long records.
 That is why it is equipped by entry Max samples to display to limit the viewed data amount.
 The panel can be displayed permanently along with the TWM.